 Red blood cells are needed to deliver oxygen from the lungs to other parts of the body.
 Glucose-6-phosphate dehydrogenase (G6PD) is an enzyme that protects red blood cells.
-Some people do not have enough G6PD to protect their red blood cells, and this condition is called “G6PD deficiency.”
+Some people do not have enough G6PD to protect their red blood cells.
+This condition is called “G6PD deficiency.”

-People with G6PD deficiency are at higher risk for red blood cell destruction, especially after they are exposed to certain “triggers” (certain medicines and some foods).
-As a result, they might develop a condition known as “hemolytic anemia,” which means that red blood cells are destroyed and removed from the bloodstream sooner than they should be.
+People with G6PD deficiency are at higher risk for red blood cell destruction.
+This is especially true after they are exposed to certain “triggers” (certain medicines and some foods).
+As a result, they might develop a condition known as “hemolytic anemia.”
+This means that red blood cells are destroyed and removed from the bloodstream sooner than they should be.

-G6PD deficiency is one of the most common genetic enzyme deficiencies in the world, with about 400 million people affected.
-It is more common in males than females, and it is more common in people with African, Mediterranean, or Southeast Asian ancestry.
+G6PD deficiency is one of the most common genetic enzyme deficiencies in the world.
+About 400 million people are affected.
+It is more common in males than females.
+It is also more common in people with African, Mediterranean, or Southeast Asian ancestry.

 Some people may have a mild form of G6PD deficiency and others may have a more severe form.
 People with severe G6PD deficiency may have red blood cell destruction even if they are not exposed to any triggers.
 People with mild G6PD deficiency only have red blood cell destruction if it is triggered by a certain medicine or food.

 G6PD deficiency is caused by inherited variations in the G6PD gene.
 Because this is a genetic condition, G6PD deficiency is a life-long condition.

 There are two ways to test for G6PD deficiency: a blood test for enzyme activity and a pharmacogenetic test.
 You may have had one or both of these tests done.